Martin-SF/RUMS/README.md

 `pip install -r RUMS/requirements.txt`

-### environment Variables (configure the paths for YOUR system)
+### Environment variables (configure the paths for YOUR system)

 (This is necessary so that the compiled Ecomug module and config.py can be found)

-`conda env config vars set PYTHONPATH="$HOME/RUMS/computation/2EcoMug_pybind11/build:$PYTHONPATH"`
+`conda env config vars set PYTHONPATH="$HOME/RUMS/computation/EcoMug_pybind11/build:$PYTHONPATH"`

 `conda env config vars set PYTHONPATH="$HOME/RUMS/computation:$PYTHONPATH"`

-(This can be advantageous if Libpython is not found when PROPOSAL is imported or other programs fail weirdly (cmake for example)
+(This can be advantageous if Libpython is not found (for example PROPOSAL)

 `conda env config vars set LD_LIBRARY_PATH="$HOME/.local/anaconda3/envs/RUMS/lib:$LD_LIBRARY_PATH"`